To get screened for/to diagnose infectious mononucleosis (glandular fever).

 Is there anything else I should know?

 In young adults, an effective laboratory diagnosis can be made on a single blood sample during the acute phase of the disease with a Monospot test.
-By requesting the more extensive battery of EBV blood tests, the healthcare professional will be able to learn whether a person is susceptible to EBV, has had a recent infection, has had EBV infection in the past, or has a reactivated EBV infection.
+By requesting the more extensive battery of EBV blood tests, the healthcare professional will also be able to learn whether a person is susceptible to EBV, has had a recent infection, has had EBV infection in the past, or has a reactivated EBV infection.

 When the Monospot test is negative, a combination of EBV antibody tests for IgM and IgG to the viral capsid antigen, IgM to the early antigen, and IgG antibody to the nuclear antigen may be requested, as well as antibody tests for cytomegalovirus (CMV) or Toxoplasma gondii.